 Initiatives of the Future

 I’m a huge fan of sci-fi movies.
-One reason is because I’m a nerd, but I also really love seeing little glimpses into the future.
+One reason is that I’m a nerd, but I also really love seeing little glimpses into the future.
 A lot of people have asked me why I chose to work with ecommerce sellers despite my passion for technologies of the future.
 My answer is that ecommerce is one of the most exciting industries where we see technology rapidly altering the landscape.

 Where does technology stand the capacity to take us next?
 What are some initiatives every ecommerce business owner can explore in the next year?
 Below are three ideas worth exploring.